Adwait4291/Marketing-Mix-Modelling/README.md

     * Durbin-Watson statistic (checking for residual autocorrelation)
 3.  **Model Comparison & Selection:** The refined models were compared.
 While none were perfect, the multicollinearity was significantly reduced.
 The **Refined Linear Model** was chosen as a reasonable balance, exhibiting excellent VIFs, plausible coefficients for key drivers (discount, stock index, promotions, price sensitivity), and at least one significant positive marketing channel (Affiliates), although some challenges remained (e.g., insignificant major channels, negative Radio coefficient).
 The Koyck model showed a slightly better statistical fit but was less interpretable due to the dominance of lagged GMV and remaining negative coefficients.
 4.  **Elasticity Calculation:** Elasticities were calculated for the chosen refined model (Linear) to quantify the impact of significant drivers.

+## Interpretation and Conclusion (Post-Refinement)

+Selecting the most suitable model after the refinement process involves balancing several key factors:

+* **Model Fit:** How well does the model explain the variation in GMV?
+(Indicated by Adjusted R-squared).
+* **Predictor Significance:** Are the included variables statistically meaningful drivers?
+(Indicated by low p-values, typically < 0.05).
+* **Multicollinearity:** Are the predictor variables too highly correlated with each other, making estimates unstable?
+(Indicated by VIF scores, ideally below 5 or 10).
+* **Business Sense:** Do the coefficient signs align with expected relationships (e.g., marketing spend positively impacting sales, price negatively impacting sales)?
+* **Simplicity (Parsimony):** Is the model unnecessarily complex, or does it achieve good results with fewer variables?

+**Evaluation Process:**

+1.  **Review Refined Models:** Examine the final statistical summaries (Adj.
+R-squared, p-values) and diagnostic checks (VIF, Durbin-Watson) for the refined Linear, Multiplicative, Koyck, and Distributed Lag models.
+2.  **Identify the Best Candidate:** Choose the model that performs best across the criteria above.
+For example, the refined Linear model might be selected if it achieves a good R-squared with low VIFs and mostly logical coefficients, even if slightly lower R-squared than a more complex model.
+Alternatively, a Multiplicative model could be chosen for its direct elasticity outputs if it meets the statistical checks, or a Koyck/DLM if accurately modeling time-lag effects is paramount and the model is stable.
+3.  **Analyze Elasticities:** Focus on the elasticity results from the *selected* model.
+This quantifies the percentage change in GMV expected from a 1% change in each significant predictor.
+Identify the marketing channels with the highest positive elasticities and understand the sensitivity to price and discounts.
+4.  **Develop Recommendations:** Translate the validated insights from the chosen model into actionable business strategies.
+This could involve suggesting budget shifts towards higher-elasticity marketing channels, optimizing pricing based on calculated sensitivity, or adjusting promotional tactics.

 ## How to Run